-The Montour 24 is more of an event than a race!
+More of an event than a race!
 We don't take things too seriously at M24, so we expect that you won't either!
-This year, you will get to test your endurance in either the 24 hours solo division or in the 4 person relay.
+Test your endurance in either the 24 hours solo division or in the 4-person relay.
 A lot of our runners like to describe this race as a party with some running mixed in between.

 Start Time: Friday at 7:30pm